Clients often wonder about the actual need for staging with property preparation. Well, I hate to break the news to you but….wait for it…

-- Professional stagers have inventory of furniture and accessory items to utilize for staging.
+- Professional stagers have an inventory of furniture and accessory items to utilize for staging.

 - There are different ways to stage and there are different packages that professional stagers offer.
 I like the ones that use the client’s own furnishings.
-Except in rare occasions this can be a beginning point.
+Except on rare occasions, this can be a beginning point.

 - Staging isn’t simply furniture and accessory related.
 It includes, but it not limited to: